 Matariki, the Māori New Year, is a time to celebrate and come together with whānau, friends and communities, maumahara (remember) the people who came before us and share knowledge, traditions, and skills through wānanga (learning), while looking forward to the year ahead.

-Last year for Matariki, we created an activity for tamariki (and the young-at heart!) to make a box kite – you can find the link here or on the AFM Kids page on our website.
+Last year for Matariki, we created an activity for tamariki (and the young-at heart!) to make a box kite – you can find the kite-making instructions sheet here (PDF) or on the AFM Kids page.
 This blog explores kite flying during Matariki and the kites our Air Force used to survive when downed at sea.

 Māori kites and Matariki

-Kite flying traditions are found around the world, but in Aotearoa New Zealand, kites were flown to celebrate the start of the Māori New Year, when Matariki (the Pleiades) appears in the midwinter sky.
+Kite flying traditions are found around the world, but in Aotearoa New Zealand, kites were flown to celebrate the start of the Māori New Year, when the stars of Matariki (the Pleiades) appears in the midwinter sky.

 Māori kites are known as manu tukutuku, manu aute, or pākau (bird wing).
 In Te Reo, “manu” means both kite and bird, “tukutuku” describes the action of letting go, or to send, and aute is cloth made from bark of the paper mulberry tree, used in kite-making.